 Oil.
 It's the life blood of your Mustang's motor.
 Maintaining your motor's proper operating temperature is critical to not only the life of the oil but, more importantly, to the life of the engine.

 What is the ideal operating temperature for a Mustang's motor oil?

 The optimum motor oil operating temperature for the Ford Mustang ranges from about 180 degrees to about 210 degrees Fahrenheit.
-At less than 180 degrees the oil doesn't flow as well resulting in increased wear and above 210 degrees the viscosity drop starts to become excessive, leading to increased wear.
+At less than 180 degrees the oil doesn't flow as well resulting in increased wear and above 210 degrees the viscosity drops.
 As such, keeping your oil temperatures within this optimal range is very important.

 Should I get an aftermarket oil cooler for my Mustang?

 For the average Mustang driven normally, the factory oil system is adequate at maintaining the oil temperature in the proper range, but any extra stress added to the motor's job, such as towing or performance use, and the oil system needs help keeping temperatures under control.
 This is where a well-designed oil cooler comes into play and there are a number of different designs for oil coolers.
 Often, OEM Mustangs use an oil cooler that circulates engine coolant through a housing that the motor oil passes through.
 This style of cooler works to a point but has a limited capacity.
 Better cooling is achieved by a good aftermarket oil cooler.